MStapelfeldt/wlanthermo/README.md

 ![Dashboard](https://raw.githubusercontent.com/MStapelfeldt/wlanthermo/main/WT%20Dashboard.PNG "Dashboard")

 - **Top row:** Temperatures of all 8 channels.
 Click a channel for a detailed view (third row).
 - **Second row:** Timer (left) shows estimated BBQ readiness.
 Pitmaster1 settings (right) allow you to set temperature, mode, and profile.
-Channel is recommended to stay at 9.
+It is recommended to keep the channel set to 9.
 - **Third row:** Left shows the selected channel (from top row).
 Adjust temperature and alarms for each channel or Pitmaster 2.
 Right shows a graph of all temperature history.

-*Note: The graph may be improved in the future (e.g., hiding unused channels).*